 Every full-time department faculty member, including persons on leave but excluding an individual on a post-doctoral contract, will have a vote in the selection of the nominee.
 However, a faculty member holding a Term or Temporary appointment is not entitled to vote for a Chair whose term begins after the expiration of that faculty member's contract unless the Dean has already recommended that the individual's contract be renewed for the following academic year.
 The incumbent Chair will vote in this procedure and may be a nominee.
-The bargaining unit members of the department will determine which other members of the department beyond those identified in Article 2.5, if any, shall be eligible to vote for election of the Chair.
-Votes shall consist of secret, written ballots.
-Alternatively, at their discretion, an individual may cast a vote electronically.
+The bargaining unit members of the department will determine which other members of the department beyond those identified in Article 2.5, if any, shall be eligible to vote for nomination of the Chair.
+Votes shall consist of secret ballots.
+The votes may be cast on paper or electronically, at the discretion of individual faculty.

 The Dean will forward their own recommendation regarding the selected nominee, along with the department's recommendation, to the Provost of the University.
 If the nominee is acceptable to the Provost, they will proceed to appoint the nominee.
 If the nominee is not acceptable, the Provost will meet with the department faculty as a whole to review the reasons for their conclusions.
 If such discussions do not yield an agreement to appoint the nominee, the department faculty will select another nominee in accordance with the foregoing procedure.
 If the second nominee is not acceptable to the Provost, the Provost will appoint the Department Chair of their choice.
-However, the Provost will not appoint the incumbent Chair or a former Chair to the post of Chair unless the department faculty members have recommended the individual.

-- 9.11: Requests for New Elections for Chair: If a majority (50%+1) of the full-time faculty in an academic department petition the Dean in writing for a new Chair election, a committee of three (3) individuals, two (2) appointed by the Provost and one (1) appointed by the President of the Association, will be appointed to review the basis for the petition and to make appropriate recommendations to the Provost. - 9.12: Acting Chair: If the post of Department Chair is vacant (or if the Chair is on extended leave) and must be filled temporarily while the selection process described above proceeds, the Provost will designate an acting Department Chair upon consultation with the full-time faculty.
+- 9.10: Requests for New Nominations for Chair: If a majority (50%+1) of the full-time faculty in an academic department petition the Dean in writing for a new Chair nomination, a committee of three (3) individuals, two (2) appointed by the Provost and one (1) appointed by the President of the Association, will be appointed to review the basis for the petition and to make appropriate recommendations to the Provost. - 9.11: Acting Chair: If the post of Department Chair is vacant or if the Chair is on extended leave, and must be filled temporarily, the Provost will designate an acting Department Chair upon consultation with the full-time faculty.
 If reorganization results in the splitting or merging of departments in which the composition of the department changes by more than twenty percent (20%), the departments thus formed shall be declared to have a Chair vacancy.
-The acting Chair procedure will be followed in such instances.
 Normally an acting Chair shall serve no longer than twelve (12) months.